ocelot-cloud/website/content/docs/overview/features.md

 ### Users

 Create user accounts and assign them to other people to grant them access to the apps.

+### Updater

+The Updater is a CLI tool designed for developers managing apps in the App Store.
+When run locally, it scans for newer versions of Docker images, applies updates, performs automated health checks and, if successful, uploads the updated app to the App Store for distribution.
+This minimizes the effort required for third-party app maintenance.

 ### OIDC Server